nkh/ftl/config/ftl/man/ftl.md

 	Montage mode «⇑m/µ»
 		Directory preview will be a montage of the images in the directory.

-	Refresh montage «⇈m/º»
+	Refresh preview or montage «⇈m/º»
-		The montage is generated once, a manual refresh is needed if new images are added to the directory
+		The previews, or montage, is generated once, a manual refresh is needed if a file content changes or new images are added to a directory

 	Preview directory only/all «=»
 		No file preview is generated